callingsandesh/olap-design/README.md

 ## ETL weekend Assignemt

 # Requirement identification
-*To find out the trends among the customers.
+-To find out the trends among the customers.
-*To analyze their sales to invest more on product that are selling fast *To analyze their sales to invest more on product that are producing high profits *To analyze the sales to remove the potential products that are not doing so good.
+-To analyze their sales to invest more on product that are selling fast -To analyze their sales to invest more on product that are producing high profits -To analyze the sales to remove the potential products that are not doing so good.